A Nightmare on Elm Street: Writing

 Wes Craven began writing the screenplay for A Nightmare on Elm Street around 1981, after he had finished production on Swamp Thing (1982).
 He pitched it to several studios, but each one of them rejected it for different reasons.
-The first studio to show interest was Walt Disney Productions, although they wanted Craven to tone down the content to make it suitable for children and preteens as a family-friendly PG-13 film; however, Craven declined.
+The first studio to show interest was Walt Disney Productions, although they wanted Craven to tone down the content to make it suitable for children and preteens as a family-friendly PG-13 film; Craven declined.
 Another studio Craven pitched to was Paramount Pictures, which passed on the project due to its similarity to Dreamscape (1984).
 Universal Studios also passed; Craven, who was in desperate personal and financial straits during this period, later framed the company's rejection letter on the wall of his office, which reads in its December 14, 1982 print: "We have reviewed the script you have submitted, A Nightmare on Elm Street.
 Unfortunately, the script did not receive an enthusiastic enough response from us to go forward at this time.
 However, when you have a finished print, please get in touch and we would be delighted to screen it for a possible negative pick up."

 Finally, the fledgling and independent New Line Cinema corporation, which had up to that point only distributed films, agreed to produce the film.
-During filming, New Line's distribution deal for the film fell through and for two weeks it was unable to pay its cast and crew.
+During filming, New Line's distribution deal for the film fell through and, for two weeks, it was unable to pay its cast and crew.
 Although New Line has gone on to make bigger and more profitable films, A Nightmare on Elm Street was its first commercial success and the studio is often referred to as "The House That Freddy Built".

 New Line Cinema lacked the financial resources for the production themselves and so had to turn to external financiers.
 They found two investors in England who each contributed 40% and 30% respectively to the necessary funds; one of the producers of The Texas Chain Saw Massacre contributed 10%, and home video distributor Media Home Entertainment contributed 20% of the original budget.
 Four weeks before production began, the English investor who had contributed 40% backed out, but Media Home Entertainment added in another 40% to the budget.
 Among the backers were also Heron Communications and Smart Egg Pictures.
 According to producer Robert Shaye, all the film's original investors backed out at one point or another during pre-production.
 The original budget was $700,000.
 "It ended up at $1.1 million ... half the funding came from a Yugoslavian guy who had a girlfriend he wanted in movies."